 Represented William Farley and Fruit of the Loom's other officers and directors in securities fraud class action.
 Case settled on favorable terms after completion of discovery.

 Tabankin v.
-Kemper Financial Services (Northern District of Illinois)
+Kemper Financial Services (N.D.
+Ill.)

 Represented Kemper in a securities fraud class action.
 Case dismissed.
 Appealed to the U.S. Court of Appeals for the Seventh Circuit.
 Case settled on favorable terms while appeal pending.